To use hops as an aid for insomnia and restlessness the dried flower cones can be used in tea or stuffed in a hop pillow.

 Helpful Information About Hops

-We have enjoyed organically growing hops for over thirty years.
-It is absolutely fascinating to watch them grow so vigorously, reaching lengths of up to 25 feet.
+We have enjoyed growing hops organically for over thirty years to produce organic rhizomes.
+It is absolutely fascinating to watch hop plants grow so vigorously, reaching lengths of up to 25 feet.
 Their use as ornamentals is limitless.
 They can be easily trained to grow up trellises to provide shade and privacy in the summer when it's hot, then because they die back in the fall, they are gone when we want all the sun we can get!
 I have seen them work really well trained to grow up poles to form a teepee.

 One of our often asked questions is "Which hop rhizomes will do best where I live?"
 Even though my wife and I traveled through most of the states back in the sixties in our hippie van I don't remember enough about the growing conditions of every state to help me make those recommendations.
 Actually we had things other than hops on our minds at the time.
 So we sent a request along with our hundreds of hop orders this year and asked if they'd be willing to take the time to share their experiences with growing hops in there area of the country.
 This might be more accurate than me guessing.
 I'll be adding their stories below as we get them.
 Email me your experience - we'd love to share it.